wilfriedE/tiaoe/README.md

 Click on a title and mark your selection.
 Who ever gets their mark three in a row, column or diagonal first wins.

-Click on the 'Start new button' and start a new game but maintain your accumulated points.
+Click on the 'Start new button' and start a new game.

 Players turn is randomly determine at startup.
+The game also keeps track of wins and losses.

 ### Running example
 ``` https://tiaoec.herokuapp.com/ ```